hikhloee/hikhloee/README.md

 - Excellence Award in **Smart life ICT Convergence Idea APP Contest** hosted by Sogan Univ. and KIPFA, May 30, 2017.
 - Certificate of **ADsP(Advanced Data Analytics Semi-Professional)**, Dec.
 27, 2017.
+- To join an open financial monitoring group organized by the Ministry of Strategy and Finance(기획재정부).
+- Tutor of Statistical Programming, R.
+- Dean's List on 1st semester of 2018, 2020 with GPA 4.5/4.5.
 - Participation Award in **College of Science and Technology Academic Conference** hosted by Duksung Women's Univ.
 Nov 26, 2020.
 - A gold prize in **Creative Idea Contest in IT/Design Division** hosted by Duksung Women's Univ.
 Nov 27, 2020.
+- To graduate Magna Cum Laude, B.S.
-- Passed the preliminary round of the **Weather Big Data Contest** hosted by Korea Forest Service and ongoing.
+- Passed the preliminary round of the **Weather Big Data Contest** hosted by Korea Forest Service(산림청) and ongoing.